- Chinese Nuclear Generating Capacity to Double by 2030

 The HTGR facility was expected to enter revenue service in 2019, but that milestone has been delayed without setting a new date.
 Separately, a 600 MW fast reactor, the CFR600, is expected to be complete by 2023.

-It has been reported by several sources that the high cost of manufacturing the HTGR reactor components and building it are caused, in part, by the need for specialty materials to deal with the high heat it generates, and by the usual first-of-a-kind costs of a new design which have conributed to the schedule delay.
+It has been reported by several sources that the high cost of manufacturing the HTGR reactor components and building it are caused, in part, by the need for specialty materials to deal with the high temperatures it generates, and by the usual first-of-a-kind costs of a new design which have contributed to the schedule delay.
 In any case, China’s ambitious plans to make Shandong Province a showcase for advanced nuclear reactors have been put on hold.

 According to English language wire service reports, the president of the China Nuclear Society, Wang Soujun, told a government meeting in Beijing that work is progressing with an plan to complete work on the demonstration unit and to offer the HTGR design for export.
 The plan is to sell it to utilities which would use the high temperatures of the primary loop to provide process heat for electricity and for industrial steam for heavy industries.
 The reactor will produce an outlet temperature of 750 C.